kubernetes/website/docs/concepts/policy/resource-quotas.md

 | `secrets` | The total number of secrets that can exist in the namespace. |

-For example, `pods` quota counts and enforces a maximum on the number of `pods` created in a single namespace.

-You might want to set a pods quota on a namespace to avoid the case where a user creates many small pods and exhausts the cluster's supply of Pod IPs.
+For example, `pods` quota counts and enforces a maximum on the number of `pods` created in a single namespace that are not terminal.
+You might want to set a `pods` quota on a namespace to avoid the case where a user creates many small pods and exhausts the cluster's supply of Pod IPs.

 ## Quota Scopes